matthewtole/matthewtole.com/src/articles/eleventy-markdown-tailwind.md

 ---
 layout: layouts/article.njk
 title: Eleventy, Markdown, and Tailwind CSS
+tags:
-tags: article
+  - article
+  - tailwind
+  - eleventy
-snippet: Learn how to apply Tailwind CSS classes to Markdown content in your Eleventy website.
+snippet: Two different techniques for using Tailwind CSS with your Markdown content in Eleventy.
 ---

-This website is built using [Eleventy](https://11ty.dev) and [Tailwind CSS](https://tailwindcss.com), which are two of my currently favorite web technologies.

-I find them to be the right balance of simple and configurable, allowing me to do my work without getting in the way.

-When I started to write this article in Markdown, I realized that I would need to do some work to make it look right.
-This is because Tailwind applies almost zero styling by default, and uses class names to handle all styling.
+If you are building a website using [Eleventy](https://11ty.dev) and [Tailwind CSS](https://tailwindcss.com), you might have come across a problem when you started trying to write Markdown content.
+As it states in the very top of the Tailwind documentation:

+> Instead of opinionated predesigned components, Tailwind provides low-level utility classes that let you build completely custom designs without ever leaving your HTML.

+This is fantastic when you have full control over your HTML output, but becomes a bit of an issue when working with a lightweight markup language like Markdown.

-To demonstrate what I mean, this screenshot is of the first section of this article before I applied any styling.
+To demonstrate what I'm talking about here is a rendering of part of this blog post before we fix the problem.

 <div class="my-4 border border-nord2">
   <div class="flex items-center p-2 bg-nord2">